optionalg/aws-infrastructure/README.md

 AWS is affordable, fun, and generally a safe place to learn about cloud computing.
 It's currently the only cloud provider I recommend to friends and colleagues.

 Don't get stuck just reading about it.
 Dive in, try it out, learn from your mistakes, and have fun!

+## License

+This work is licenced under the MIT License.
+There are no restrictions on how you may reuse it.